WerWolv/EdiZon_CheatsConfigsAndScripts/README.md

-# EdiZon Configs and Scripts
+# EdiZon Configs and Scripts & Atmosphère Cheats

-This is the official repository for EdiZon Editor Config and Editor Script files.
-They can be used by the [EdiZon save Editor ](https://github.com/WerWolv/EdiZon) to modify every Nintendo Switch save file.
+This is the official repository for EdiZon Editor Config, Editor Script files and Atmosphère Cheats.
+The configs and scripts can be used by the [EdiZon save Editor
+](https://github.com/WerWolv/EdiZon) to modify every Nintendo Switch save file.
+The Atmosphère cheat files get loaded by Atmosphère's `dmnt:cht` cheat module.

 If you want yours to be added, please send them to @WerWolv#1337 on Discord or create a Pull Request.

-Config files go into the `/EdiZon/editor` folder, Script files go into the `/EdiZon/editor/scripts` folder and libraries used by scripts go into the `/EdiZon/editor/scripts/lib` folder.
+Config files go into the `/EdiZon/editor` folder, Script files go into the `/EdiZon/editor/scripts` folder, libraries used by scripts go into the `/EdiZon/editor/scripts/lib` folder and cheats go into the `/atmosphere/titles/<titleID>/cheats` folder.

 Before submitting a config file, please make sure it works correctly and run it through the test suite with `npm test`.
 The test suite requires a [Node.js](https://nodejs.org/) environment can be installed via `npm install`.